matg94/ezs3/README.md

 deletion just uses to `-f` path, and will delete the file in S3 at that location.

+`ezs3` can use the bucket and endpoint from your environment.
+These would need to be set under the names `AWS_BUCKET`, and `AWS_ENDPOINT`, respectively.

 You will need to set the `-e endpoint -b bucketname` flags as well.

 ```
 Usage of ezs3: